Glossary of Terms

 Assessment

-This is the means by which you are judged on and receive an outcome for a module you have studied.
+This is the means by which your learning is evaluated and an outcome received for a module you have studied.
 There are a number of ways you can be assessed, these include: examination, coursework, portfolio, presentation or viva.

 Attendance